-6 The study abroad program flier and the syllabus is presented in Appendix A4.
+6 Links to the study abroad program flier and the syllabus is presented in Appendix D.

 7 The budget allotted per student was approximately \$2,000.
 Financial assistance of around \$10,000 was provided by the UNM administration, which was distributed among the students at a rate of approximately \$500 per student.
 The cost of the travel was borne by the students themselves.